William I, Count of Burgundy

 William I (1020 – 12 November 1087), called the Great (le Grand or Tête Hardie, "the Stubborn"), was Count of Burgundy from 1057 to 1087 and Mâcon from 1078 to 1087.
-He was a son of Renaud I and Alice of Normandy, daughter of Richard II, Duke of Normandy.
-William was the father of several notable children, including Pope Callixtus II.
+He was a son of Reginald I, Count of Burgundy and Alice of Normandy, daughter of Richard II, Duke of Normandy.
+William was the father of several notable children including Pope Callixtus II.

-In 1057, he succeeded his father and reigned over a territory larger than that of the Franche-Comté itself.
+In 1057, William succeeded his father and reigned over a territory larger than that of the Franche-Comté itself.
 In 1087, he died in Besançon, Prince-Archbishopric of Besançon, Holy Roman Empire—an independent city within the County of Burgundy.
 He was buried in Besançon's Cathedral of St John.

 William married a woman named Stephanie of Burgundy|Stephanie (a.k.a.
 Etiennette).